 The partnership between Charalambides Christis and Tesco, launched in 2012, is constantly growing, building on solid foundations, and seamlessly covering Tesco's 2,500 sale points in the UK.

 Beitwei was established in Kuwait in 1951, and our co-operation with them began with the export of a single container of halloumi in 1971, opening the gateway for cooperation.
 Other taste tests followed, which succeeded in winning over the Kuwaiti market.

-The success of Charalambides Christis’ halloumi in Kuwait encouraged Beitwei to promote its exports to Jordan.
+The success of Charalambides Christis’ halloumi in Kuwait encouraged Beitawi to promote its exports to Jordan.